FACT-Finder-Web-Components/documentation/markdown/en/ff-products-per-page.md

 ## Overview
-Products per page lets the user set how many products per page he wants to look at.
+This element lets the user set the number of products shown per page.
 The available options are predefined in the FACT-Finder backend.
-We provide three different kinds of element you can choose from.
+We provide three different kinds of elements you can choose from.
 The `ff-products-per-page-select` is a native HTML `select` element.
-The `ff-products-per-page` is a custom build dropdown element. `ff-products-per-page-list` shows all options as list next to each other.
+The `ff-products-per-page` is a custom-built dropdown element.
+And `ff-products-per-page-list` shows all options in a horizontal list next to each other.
-All three can be used out of the box or customized to your special needs.
+All three elements can be used with or without additional customization.

 ## Native HTML select
 The code below will display a native HTML `select`.
 The template specified through the `data-template` attribute is optional.